gvwilson/thirdbit/src/fiction/cloudherd/index.md

 then tried to run right,
 but Thokmay matched him step for step.
 The other children cheered him on, shouting,
 "Back up!
 Come on, Rash!
-Make a hoop!" but he just couldn't find an opening.
+Get around him!" but he just couldn't find an opening.

 Rash feinted left again,